-[Al has moved to a position east of the RTG and takes AS14-67-9366 across the top of it to the Central Station.
+[As indicated in the righthand page in the ALSEP documentation photo plan in his cuff checklist, Al has moved to a position 10 feet east of the RTG and takes AS14-67-9366 across the top of it to the Central Station.
 Readers should note that, because of the low resolution of the TV picture, it is difficult to tell exactly when Al takes his pictures and the time estimates given here are only gross approximations.
-As indicated in the photo plan, Al was to have taken the SIDE/CCIG pictures after the CPLEE picture and before the RTG picture.
-However, because Ed deployed the SIDE/CCIG southeast of the Central Station rather than northeast, Al has made the simple adjustment of doing the RTG before the SIDE/CCIG so that he moves around the array more or less clockwise as he does the photo sequence.]117:17:55 Mitchell: It was afraid not to; I told it I was going to break it in half if it didn't fire on that one.
+As indicated in the photo plan, Al began the documentation photos near the MET, worked his way around the array clockwise to the SIDE/CCIG before taking a pan from southeast of the Central Station, finally going counter-clockwise around the Central Station taking close-ups and then finishing with the LR-Cubed.]117:17:55 Mitchell: It was afraid not to; I told it I was going to break it in half if it didn't fire on that one.
 Okay, I'm ready for the next one.

 117:18:03 Shepard: Okay, go ahead.

 117:18:06 Mitchell: Okay, here we go.
 (Long Pause)

 117:18:19 McCandless: Ed, this is Houston.
 We'd like you to proceed to the central geophone, that is geophone number 2, ignitor number 11...(correcting himself) or make that ignitor number 10, by your count, and fire that one off.
 Over.

 117:18:37 Mitchell: Instead of the one I'm firing right now?

 117:18:44 Mitchell: All right, I was just about to push the trigger.
 Oh, oh.
 That's what I was afraid of, Bruce.
 This one (geophone 2) is pulled out.